sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 Warm boot will not be supported.
 The VRRPv2 (RFC 3768) and VRRPv3 (RFC 5798) standard of VRRP does not define a way to support it as this might cause data flow interruption in the network.

 If a user tries to perform a warm boot while VRRP is enabled, an error message will be displayed.
 User will first need to disable VRRP so the VRRP topology to reelect the Master.

+### Restrictions/Limitations

+Currently, due to the limitations of FRR, the following functions are not supported:
+  1.Virtual Router Owner
+  2.Accept Mode configurable function

 ### Testing Requirements/Design